Informatievlaanderen/OSLOthema-hulpEnDienstverleningAanGedetineerden/notes.md

     - schema:previousStartDate for an event that is rescheduled.
 The problem is that it's just a date and not dateTime.
 - http://www.w3.org/ns/sosa/Actuation
   - Definition: An Actuation carries out an (Actuation) Procedure to change the state of the world using an Actuator.
+  - Actuator is a device, so I think that it doesn't work for organisations and people.
 - http://www.cidoc-crm.org/cidoc-crm/E7_Activity
   - Definition: This class comprises actions intentionally carried out by instances of E39 Actor that result in changes of state in the cultural, social, or physical systems documented.
     This notion includes complex, composite, and long-lasting actions such as the building of a settlement or a war, as well as simple, short-lived actions such as the opening of a door.
   - This class is a subclass of [E5 Event](https://cidoc-crm.org/html/cidoc_crm_v7.1.3.html#E5).
+  - The definition reads like it aligns with the definition of prov:Activity.

+Decision: schema:Event aligns best with Activity in our case.

 ## Sessie (subclass of Activiteit)